Deep-Symmetry/afterglow/README.md

   ;; all the expanded, patched fixtures in it.
   '*show*)

+(core/init-logging)  ; Log at :info level to rotating files in logs/ subdirectory.
 (use-my-show)  ; Set up my show as the default show, using the function above.

 ;; TODO: Add your custom effects, then assign them to cues with sensible colors